SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-esalami19/PROJECT_PRESENTATION.md

 - step 4 - decide on story that will use logic and conditions
 - step 5 - decide specific pieces of logic for each paitent
-- step 6 - flesh out test data that will be linked to logic step 7 - create test that will take array and output array with new assigned drug for each patient and array in string? step 8 - create function that will pass first test step 9 write two other boundary specific tests step 10 - write out markdown file
+- step 6 - flesh out test data that will be linked to logic
+- step 7 - create test that will take array and output array with new assigned drug for each
+- step 8 - create function that will pass first test
+- step 9 write two other boundary specific tests
+- step 10 - write out markdown file

 ### other ideas: